bgavran/Improved_WGAN/README.md

 * Uses a different distance measure to compare distributions (Wasserstein instead of KL-divergence)
 * Enforces the Lipschitz constraint on the critic using gradient penalty

 The images on the top are some of the best results with DCGAN and custom upsampling architecture.
-The dataset used was the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), the deep-funneled version.
+The dataset used was [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/), the deep-funneled version.

 Sample critic and generator training provided below:
 ![](assets/critic.png)